matthewpwatkins/isaiah-goes-to-the-movies/_entries/014-three-amigos.md

 I beheld a remnant of the house of Israel, and it was compassed about by the army of Moab, and they did assail her ruthlessly.

-And a virgin saw in vision great and noble soldier from a foreign land.
+And a virgin saw in vision great and noble soldiers from a foreign land.
 And she did send forth and did plead with them to come and deliver Israel.

-And the soldiers came, and they spoke valiantly.
-And they taunted Moab as a sow in the mire and as a goat

 And the soldiers came, and they spoke valiantly.
 And they mocked Moab as a dog to its vomit, and as a sow in the mire, and as a doe without a dam.
 But when they saw the Moabites, they were affrighted, and did smite the knees, and did flee, for they had never fought any man.